Did you know the first MOOC (Massive Open Online Course) was released in 2006?

 Captivated learners are motivated learners!

 Many students feel frustrated in learning the theory because it doesn’t connect with their real lives.

-However, VR transports you directly into a realistic environment and immerses you in the experience.
+However, the Metaverse transports you directly into a realistic environment and immerses you in the experience.

 Education is already using VR to train astronauts, the military and surgeons and the technology is growing further still.